You might wonder which muscles Peloton targets.1

 Keep in mind, the best workout is the workout that gets done.
 So spinners are encouraged to choose the method that most resonates with them.

-Peloton Results With Pictures (Peloton Before and After 1 Month)
+Peloton Results With Pictures (Peloton Before & After 1 Month)

 Consistent use of Peloton classes can make a huge difference!
 Check out these Peloton before and after weight loss photos of fitness enthusiasts using various peloton classes.
 It’s hard to believe that there is only a one month difference between some of these photos!

 There are many reasons to try Peloton workout classes, such as spin class for intense cardio or strength programs for muscle building.
-And when it comes to the question, what muscles does peloton work, readers now know that nearly any muscle can be targeted through the plethora of programs Peloton offers.
+And when it comes to the question, which muscles peloton targets, readers now know that nearly any muscle can be targeted through the plethora of programs Peloton offers.

 Frequently Asked Questions